Dental Hygiene Program (Fall 2015) - Application Checklist

 |Points will be awarded based on the following criteria.
 To be calculated in the point total, all documentation must be on file with the Office of Admissions by the priority deadline.||Possible Points|

-Points will be awarded based on the grade point average the student earns in the three biology courses required for admission to the Dental Hygiene program:
+Points will be awarded based on the grade point average the student earns in the three science courses required for admission to the Dental Hygiene program:

 BIO-168 Anatomy and Physiology I with Labs;

 BIO-173 Anatomy and Physiology II with Labs; and